SatyarthGupta/isaqc-qff25-hackathon-battleship-base-hackathon-battleship/README.md

 ## Your Team:
 List out the QFF-Registered email IDs of people in your team here:
-- email1@example.com
+- satyarth.gupta@research.iiit.ac.in
-- email2@example.com
+- udit.bajoriya@students.iiit.ac.in
-- email3@example.com
+- masood.shahid@students.iiit.ac.in

 ## Your Solution:
 **Document your approach and results here.** Include: